phongvn2611/Udacity-Data-Scientist-Nanodegree-Project/Starbucks-Challenge-Capstone/README.md

 ## Instructions
 Run the codes inside Jupyter notebook to complete the project.

+## Medium Blog Post
+The main findings of the code can be found at the Medium Blog post available [here](https://medium.com/@phongvn2611/starbucks-mobile-app-offer-analysis-b25d4d5d5c6b)

 ## Acknowledgements

 * [Udacity](https://www.udacity.com/) for providing an excellent Data Scientist training program.